 Step Four: Insert the Pool Hose Into the Skimmer

-Finally, either insert your pool hose with a skimmer plate into the skimmer or remove the skimmer basket and insert the hose directly into the skimmer port.
+Finally, either insert your pool hose with a skimmer plate (also called a skimmer disk or vacuum plate) into the pool skimmer or remove the skimmer basket and insert the hose directly into the skimmer inlet.
 Once the hose is connected, you should notice constant suction from your pool vacuum.